heng2j/Story_Writer/README.md

     /tests

-   ** I am still new to pytest to fully automate the test process, if the tests can be run in the command line, please try on Pycharm
+   ** I am still new to pytest to fully automate the test process, if the tests can't be run on the command line, please try on Pycharm

 ### All API endpoints were also tested Postman